-C. Data Management (Programme 3.4)
+C. Data management (resources and environment) (programme 3.4)

-- 29. Programme 3.4 supports the specific mandates assigned to the Authority by the Convention to encourage, facilitate, and ensure sharing of data collected from activities in the Area while promoting coordination of deep-sea research efforts by the industry, the scientific community, and member States.
-In particular, it underpins the implementation of the Data Management Strategic Roadmap 2024-2028 (Strategic Roadmap) designed to support the Strategic Plan of the Authority for the period 2019-2025 and the delivery of the six strategic research priorities outlined in the Action Plan for Marine Scientific Research in support of the UN Decade of Ocean Science for Sustainable Development. - 30.
-The specific objectives of programme 3.4 during the financial period 2025-2026 include: - (a) To further enhance the availability and access to environmental data and information. - (b) To facilitate the scientific analysis and synthesis of environmental data and information in support of the regulatory work of the Authority. - (c) To ensure effective governance procedures and technical systems for the safe storage of the Authority's data. - (d) To enhance the interoperability of the DeepData environmental database with other available ocean databases. - 31.
-Specific outputs expected are: - (a) Increased Information Technology resilience and improved data security architecture.

-- (b) Support by DeepData of the scientific approach to assist the various organs of the Authority in summarising and analysing data collected from the Area. - (c) The development of the oceanographic data module on DeepData utilising geographic information systems (GIS) to drive visualisation for greater understanding. - (d) Improve the quality and quantity of data in DeepData by the effective use of ISA reporting templates and the integration of metadata. - 32.
+- 29. Programme 3.4 supports the specific mandates assigned to the Authority under the United Nations Convention on the Law of the Sea to encourage, facilitate and ensure the sharing of data collected from activities in the Area while promoting the coordination of deep-sea research efforts by the industry, scientific community and member States.
+In particular, it underpins the implementation of the data management strategic road map 2024-2028 designed to support the strategic plan of the Authority for the period 2019-2025 and the delivery of the six strategic research priorities outlined in the action plan for marine scientific research in support of the United Nations Decade of Ocean Science for Sustainable Development. - 30.
+The specific objectives of programme 3.4 during the financial period 2025-2026 include: - (a) To further enhance the availability of and access to environmental data and information; - (b) To facilitate the scientific analysis and synthesis of environmental data and information in support of the regulatory work of the Authority; - (c) To ensure effective governance procedures and technical systems for the safe storage of the Authority's data; - (d) To enhance the interoperability of the DeepData environmental database with other available ocean databases. - 31.
+Specific outputs expected are: - (a) Increased information technology resilience and improved data security architecture; - (b) Analysis of data in DeepData to inform and support the scientific approach and facts-based work of various organs of the Authority in summarizing and analysing data collected from the Area; - (c) The development of the oceanographic data module on DeepData utilizing geographic information systems to drive visualization for greater understanding; - (d) Improved quality and quantity of data in DeepData by the effective use of reporting templates of the Authority and the integration of metadata. - 32.
 Infrastructure upgrades will continue to be required as part of the maintenance and support budget.
-This includes procurement of additional hardware and software components in line with industry standards to ensure increased information technology resilience and security within the data management infrastructure of the secretariat.
+This includes the procurement of additional hardware and software components in line with industry standards to ensure increased information technology resilience and security within the data management infrastructure of the secretariat.
 Software development will continue to require consultants who will be tasked with improving the user interface on DeepData and developing new features.
 This will entail developing reporting tools to assist the secretariat and the Legal and Technical Commission.
-Additionally, consultants will be needed to deliver the oceanographic module for DeepData.
-The secretariat also aims to conduct two workshops on best practices in scientific data management and supporting data management capacities of developing countries.
+In addition, consultants will be needed to deliver the oceanographic data module for DeepData.
+The secretariat also aims to conduct two workshops on best practices in scientific data management and supporting the data management capacities of developing countries.
 A travel budget is required to facilitate the continued participation of the secretariat at various relevant international meetings for data exchange and to encourage the engagement of various user groups associated with DeepData.

-D. Promotion and encouragement of Marine Scientific Research in the Area (Programme 3.5)
+D. Promotion and encouragement of marine scientific research in the Area (programme 3.5)